D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You have a VM in Azure named vm1 with Ubuntu OS.

-You must enable disk encryption on vm1 and store teh encryption key on a new KV named kv1.
+You must enable disk encryption on vm1 and store the encryption key on a new KV named kv1.
 All resources must be privioned in a RG named rg1.

-Complete teh script.
+Complete the script.

 ```
 OPTIONS --name 'kv1' --resource-group 'rg1' --location 'eastus' \